 Student responses from this activity will tell you if your class is ready to move on to practicing sol and mi.
 If students aren't ready, congratulate yourself on another great preparation activity and try again in a few classes!

-These printables are available for free in the Sheet Music Library - just go to "activity sheets".
+These printables are available for free in the Folk Song Index - just go to "activity sheets".
 You'll also find a great selection of sol mi songs while you're there.

 2. Presenting Sol and Mi: